What to see in Italy: 9 landmarks to add to your itinerary

-They used it for all sorts of events, like fights between gladiators and hunts for animals.
-It's a testament to how talented the ancient Romans were at building stuff.
+Of course, Rome's most famous site has to be on our list.
+The roughly 2,000-year-old arena was once the stage for fights between gladiators and hunts for animals.
+It's a testament to how talented the ancient Romans were at building.
 Visitors to Rome can still check out the Colosseum and learn about its really interesting past and the important role it played in the culture of the time.

 The Pantheon is famous for its huge dome, the largest in the world for over a thousand years.
 The marble columns are beautiful too.
 Inside, many tiny details and decorations are impressive.

-The Vatican is a small country in Rome, Italy, with only 800 people.
+The Vatican is techicannly a small country within Rome.
 It holds the distinction of being the smallest country in the world in terms of both area and population.
 Despite its size, it boasts many cultural and historical attractions, making it a must-visit destination.

 One of the most famous sights in the Vatican is St. Peter's Basilica, the largest church in the world.
 It was designed by renowned artists and architects such as Michelangelo and Bernini, and it is home to a stunning collection of artwork, including the renowned Pieta sculpture.